Key Takeaways

 At a company’s earliest stages however, you can expect to give a senior engineer as much as 1% of a company.
 But an experienced business development employee would typically receive only a .35% cut.
 An engineer coming in at the mid-level can expect .45% versus .15% for a junior engineer, and so on.
 But Beninato says, “The percentages really vary dramatically.
 I don’t want to say it’s like a decaying exponential, but it’s something like that.
 The first people get more, and it goes down over time.”

-Equity compensation is always subject to vesting schedules.
+Is equity compensation subject to vesting schedules?

 Regardless of its form, equity compensation is always subject to vesting schedules.
 You need to reward your team for staying with your company, and startups have typically used a four-year benchmark with a one-year cliff — this means, no ownership percentage is granted until an employee has worked at least twelve months.
 However, longer vesting schedules are becoming more commonplace as startups take longer to exit.

-But keep in mind that equity is finite, so spend it carefully.
+But keep in mind that equity is finite, so spend it carefully

 Noam Wasserman, founding director of USC’s Founder Central Initiative, studied more than 6,000 startups over 15 years.
 He reported that startups that chose an even-split by default, bypassing difficult but important discussions, were three times more likely to have unhappy founding team members.